Ilija-nik1/Netwok-Scripts/README.md

 # Netwoking-Scripts
-I wrote some networking scripts on my journey of learning networking.
+I practiced making some networking scripts on my journey of learning networking.